michael-lang/jquery-auto-async/readme.markdown

     	</span>
     </script>

 As you can see this is yet another filter that when a date is clicked will again filter the main list of items from use case 1.
 The data-date in this template and in the month list above both are parameter values passed to the data-json-url of the parent 'inline-editable-host' container element.
-The server side code looks for the data parameter to know what values to return in the list.
+The server side code looks for the date parameter to know what values to return in the list.
 For instance the date parameter tells the /Worklist/SummaryByRange API call what month to return days of the month for.
 You may see a conflict in that the date parameter is already specified on the data-json-url path querystring.  auto-async handles this by removing prior values in the querystring of the same name as any data attribute values being passed.
 Basically the data- extra parameter values are overrides for the default url parameters.

 Use case 3: data repeaters (example: radio button list):
 ---------------------------